rahulse10/rahulse10/README.md

-# Welcome to my GitHub portfolio!
+# Welcome to my GitHub!

 Hi, I'm Rahul Sehgal, a student of Urban Planning and GIS at NTNU.
 I specialize in the use of GIS for Transport Planning, Climate Change and Web GIS.